timble/kodekit-platform/README.md

 effort to completely refactor the code base to a modern and lean architecture using well-established coding standards and best practices.

-At the moment Nooku Platform is at version 0.9 and work is ongoing in the `develop` branch to refactor the last bits of Joomla legacy code.
-Once this work is completed the first 1.0 alpha release will be made available.
+At the moment Nooku Platform is at version 0.9 and work is ongoing to remove the last bits of Joomla legacy code.
+Once this work is completed an 1.0 alpha release will be made available.

 Experimental Only
 -----------------